silvhua/lighthouse-capstone-project/README.md

 # Conclusions & Model Deployment
 **Machine learning linear regressions allow athletes to predict 1RM using submaximal testing simply based on the LV profile; no estimation of minimum velocity threshold or prior 1RM testing is required**.
 These ML models perform at least as equally well as the statistical regression models that require MVT, and are less likely to overestimate 1RM for a given participant.
 The OLS and Lasso linear regressions performed equally well to each other.
 Furthermore, an individual's LV profile can simply be estimated using two data points as long as one of the loads is at least ~80%.
-Based on results from experiment 1, the follow regression equations can be used to estimate 1RM using these models:
+Based on results from experiment 1, the following regression equations can be used to estimate 1RM using these models:

 Model | FW Squat | SM Squat
 --- | ---- | ---
 OLS | 0.6757 × LV_{slope} + 1.2618 × LV_{intercept} + 3.9407 | 0.5847 × LV_{slope} + 1.262 × LV_{intercept} - 7.6567
 Lasso | 0.6533 × LV_{slope} + 1.2438 × LV_{intercept} + 4.1046 | 0.5675 × LV_{slope} + 1.2467 × LV_{intercept} - 7.2121

-Given that the best performing models still had a mean error of ~3kg, an athlete who wants to be conservative can subtract 3 kg (or more) from the estimated 1RM value.
+Given that the best performing models still had a mean absolute error of ~3kg, an athlete who wants to be conservative can subtract 3 kg (or more) from the estimated 1RM value.

 Using these trained models, a web app has been created for users who want to use their load-velocity data to predict 1RM, or simply to compute and visualize the slope and intercept of their load-velocity profile.
-Users can input their data for 2-4 loads for 1RM prediction by one of the trained models.
+Users can input their data for 2-4 loads and one of the trained models will predict 1RM.
 The URL for the web app is https://silvhua-lighthouse-capstone-project-srcapp-wafhso.streamlit.app/

 <details>
 <summary>Expand for details on the app models </summary>